thejhh/node-filedb/README.md

 filedb
 ======

-This is a simple database using local JSON file.
+This is a simple interface to use JSON files.

 Examples
 --------